JohnErnsthausen/DAEPAK/README.md

 The initial commit is exactly these files unpacked into a directory structure for development.

 No one is actively maintaining DAEPAK.
-I value this technology and created this git repository to bring awareness, for continue maintainence, and for free distribution of this DAE solver library.
+I value this technology and created this git repository to bring awareness, for continue maintenance, and for free distribution of this DAE solver library.

 Differential Algebraic Equation Solvers